mui/base-ui/docs/data/base/components/popover/popover.md

 :::info
 `2 ** 31 - 1` is the maximum possible `z-index`, ensuring the popover appears on the very top layer of the document.
 :::

-This will prevent the Popup from closing unexpectedly, as well as prevent the Trigger from being dimmed due to the Backdrop covering it.

 ## Anchoring